gpbl/react-day-picker/README.md

 #### modifiers `Object`

-* The object's keys are the modifier's name – applied to each day, following a BEM-like syntax: `daypicker__day--<modifier>`
+* The object's keys are the modifier's name – applied to each day, following a BEM-like syntax: `DayPicker-day--<modifier>`
 * The key's values are functions evaluated for each day.
 When they returns `true`, the modifier is applied, and eventually passed to the `onDayTouchTap` payload.

-For example, the following modifiers will add the CSS class `daypicker__day--disabled` to the days of the past:
+For example, the following modifiers will add the CSS class `DayPicker-day--disabled` to the days of the past:

 ```js